VitaliySaburdo/space-tourism-website/README.md

 - Adaptive CSS (for 3 breakpoints mobile, tablet and desktop devices);
 - Mobile-first workflow

-### What I learned
+### What I learned :muscle:

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+In this project, I learned how to work with Framer and also remembered how to work with background images.
+Worked with Lighthouse website optimization.
+React(useState, useEffect, useRef, useCallback).
+React-router-home

-### Continued development
+### Continued development :rocket:

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+In the next projects I will improve my JS; I also need to consolidate my knowledge of TypeScript.

 ### Useful resources